Introduction

 By understanding the basics of PowerShell scripting, users can create powerful scripts that can automate tasks and manage Windows systems.
 With the right knowledge and practice, users can become proficient in PowerShell scripting and take advantage of its many benefits.

-Working with Variables and Parameters in PowerShell Scripts
+Understanding Variables and Parameters

 If ($variable -eq “value”) {